 Emotional resilience:

 Dealing with a failed friendship emotionally can help you overcome it faster.
-As you navigate the challenges of letting go and moving on, it’s important not to dwell on any regrets.
+As you navigate the challenges of letting go of a friendship and moving on, it’s important not to dwell on regrets.
 This experience can help you build emotional resilience and guide you in dealing with guilt, sadness, or betrayal.
 You will be better equipped to handle similar situations in the future and bounce back stronger emotionally.

 Reflective for the future: